How to Complete the Detail Cost Composition Form

 Do not include:

 Administrative or oversight responsibilities that are already included within the Indirect Cost Recovery rate and are normally not included in the calculation of the recharge rate.
-Exceptions for inclusion of these costs must be validated and approved by Financial Analysis.
+Exceptions for inclusion of these costs must be validated and approved by Enterprise Financial Planning & Analysis.

 - Direct costs for specific materials used to provide the recharge service